nosumm/home-health/README.md

 Next Steps:

-    Configure the communication between the backend of the website and the thingspeak database.
+    Configure the communication between the user database and the thingspeak database.

     current high level idea of the process:

-        1) The thingspeak database will send packets of data to our user database each with a user id.
+        1) The thingspeak database will send packets of data to the sqlite user database.
+        Each packet will represent the results of a single test.
+Every packet sent must contain a user id.
+This encodes the user attached to the test.

         2) User database will use the user id to link the recieved packet to the appropriate user.

-        3) Each user will have n number of packets, each containing their unique user id.
+        3) Each user will have 0-MAXPACKETS number of packets, each containing their unique user id.

-        Packets of data represent test results from a specific test that was taken.

-        Packets will need:
+        The user database has a packet table that contains:

-        - unique user id
+             - a unique packet id
+             - the body of the packet (test result data)
+             - timestamp
+             - user_id that links the packet to it's user
-        - a time field to encode the time the test was taken
+             - test_type represents the type of test taken.

-        - test type field to encode the test that was taken (EMG, heart rate etc)
+        Users are linked to packets in the database through the packet's user_id field.
+        Every packet contains a user_id which will match the unqiue id of some user in the database.

+        We will probably use the packet id field to link packets of data received from the thingspeak database to packets in the user database.